Integrated Human Activity Sensing and Communications: Unique Signal Processing for HAR in Practical ISAC Deployments

 \subsubsection{Scheduling Issue with Target Echoes}

-In addition to data fusion and device deployment, sensing human activities also impose challenges in resource scheduling on distributed ISAC systems.
-Since the human echoes could randomly appear in time, frequency, and spatial domains, novel ISAC scheduling algorithms are required to predict the appearance of random echo signals and schedule the echoes in an orderly manner \cite{liu2021integrated}.
-To this end, some model-based or learning-based algorithms can be applied to echo prediction and detection.
-Furthermore, intelligent resource allocation algorithms can be designed to generate scheduling strategies for all device nodes, based on context information like quality-of-service (QoS) requirements and battery consumption.
+In addition to data fusion and device deployment, sensing human activities also imposes challenges on the resource scheduling of distributed ISAC systems.
+Since the human echoes could randomly appear in the time, frequency, and spatial domains, novel ISAC scheduling algorithms are required for predicting the appearance of random echo signals and classifying the echoes in an orderly manner \cite{9737357}.
+Furthermore, intelligent resource allocation algorithms have to be designed for all distributed devices, based on the context information, such as the specific quality-of-service (QoS) requirements and battery consumption.